anvetsu/reo/docs/tut.md

 ## Conclusion

-That concludes our first detailed peek at Motto.
+That concludes our first detailed peek at Reo.
 You may quit the REPL by calling the `exit` function:

 ```lisp
 exit()
 ```

-Now you know enough to use Motto to solve serious data processing problems.
+Now you know enough to use Reo to solve serious data processing problems.
 But there is always something new to learn!
 For instance, how to import data from external sources like databases or spreadsheets?
 How to use data to build statistical models and visualizations?
 These questions and more will be answered by the rest of this [documentation](index.md).